Share on Facebook Tweet (Share on Twitter) Share on Linkedin

 LEARN MORE

-Invoicing is an important part of business transactions, as it provides a record of the sale and helps ensure that both parties have a clear understanding of the terms of the transaction.
-Invoices are often used in conjunction with purchase orders or contracts to provide a complete picture of the transaction.
+Invoicing is an important part of business transactions.
+They provide a record of the sale and help ensure that both parties understand the terms of the transaction.
+Invoices are often used with purchase orders or contracts to provide a complete picture of the transaction.

 What should be included in an invoice?